wellingtonscd/wordpress/wp-content/plugins/flamingo/readme.txt

 * Changes the visibility of the `$id` property to private and introduces the `id()` method as an alternative.
 * Introduces the submission result in the inbound message viewer screen.
 * Stores the `posted_data_hash` value for search.

-= 2.1.1 =

-* Security enhancement, CSV: Prefixes a field when its value begins with `=`, `+`, `-`, or `@`.
-See https://contactform7.com/2020/01/15/heads-up-about-spreadsheet-vulnerabilities/ for details.
-* New filter hook: flamingo_csv_field_prefix

-= 2.1 =

-* UI improvements in displaying JSON reCAPTCHA logs in the Inbound Message editor page.
-* Moves to trash automatically after every 30 days of the creation of spam messages.